The handful of countries still welcoming US tourists

 With US coronavirus cases recently passing the three million mark, many nations now view America with trepidation.
 No matter how much they want those tourism dollars, they're unwilling to take the risk of opening their borders.

 Even as restrictions ease up in some places, Americans are still on the danger list.
-Earlier this month, the European Union omitted the United States from its list of 15 countries whose citizens are permitted to visit.
+Earlier this month, the European Union omitted the United States from its list of 15 countries whose tourists are permitted to visit.

 While most US travelers are staying close to home this summer, preferring short-distance car trips to international air travel, some voyagers won't let a global pandemic curb their travel plans.